Learning outcomes

 - organize your information to demonstrate philosophical affinities and variances between Kabbalah and Sufism.
 (Religious studies)

-- use Labelling Theory to explain a mental health case study.
+- use Labeling Theory to explain a mental health case study.
 (Psychology/Health)

 - appraise the key drivers in market segmentation in a tech industry case study.
 (Marketing)